 Further support and contacts

-- I think I may have contracted coronavirus (COVID-19).
-Do I still need to report this to the University?
+- What should I do if I (or someone I live with) has symptoms of COVID-19?
+Do I need to report this to the University?

-- Will I have any access to my study and research areas?
+- Will I have access to my study and research areas?

-- Should I stop working now that non-essential facilities have closed?
+- Should I stop working now while non-essential facilities remain closed?

 - What if I am unable to continue my research remotely?